 Raspberry Almond Cream Cake

 I’d love to see photos of any bakes that you have made as gifts.
 Please pop a pic on Twitter or Instagram and tag me in.
-Or do you have a story linked to a special bake?
+Likewise, do you have a story linked to a special bake?
 Tell me about it in the comments section, I love reading all of your comments.